Elizabeth Pilant: Early life and education

 Carter was born on her family's ranch in Yellowstone County, Montana, one of the six daughters of Elmer Bela Carter and Laura May Edwards Carter.
 Her father died in 1915; her mother was a school teacher.
-She graduated from the University of Washington in 1928, and earned a master's degree from the University of Hawai'i in 1931.
+She graduated from the University of Washington in 1928, and earned a master's degree from the University of Hawaiʻi at Mānoa in 1931.
 Her master's thesis was titled "O. Henry: The Sultan of the Short Story".
 She completed an Ed.D. in educational psychology at the University of California in 1939, with a dissertation titled "The interest of adolescents in physical, mechanical-scientific, and intellectual-cultural pursuits: A cumulative and comparative study".
 She pursued further studies at the University of Colorado and American University.

 Career

-Carter taught school as a young woman.
-She taught at Ventura Junior College and the University of Utah, and was dean of women at Western Illinois University.
+Carter started her career teaching at Ventura Junior College and the University of Utah.
+After that she became dean of women at Western Illinois University.
 During World War II, she worked for the overseas division of the American Red Cross.
 She was a professor of English at Ball State University for over twenty years, from 1947 until she retired in 1971.

 Carter specialized in children's literature and American folklore.
 In 1949 she organized a national conference on American folklore for children, and started a national organization for the study of folklore and pedagogy.
 In 1950, she spoke at the American Folklore Society's meeting in Berkeley.
 She traveled the world as a lecturer on folklore for the USAID in 1954, and was known for her collections of jewelry and home furnishings from all over the world.
 She was a member of Pi Lambda Theta.